asavschaeffer/wikikit/technical/HLD-gen.md

   - [List any missing technical specifications needed for complete architecture]

   ## Future Architectural Evolution
-  - **Phase 2 Features**: Planned enhancements and their architectural impact
+  - **Phase 2 Features**: Planned enhancements and their architectural impact (e.g., "Add mobile app support - requires API versioning and responsive backend")
-  - **Technology Evolution**: Potential tech stack updates or migrations
+  - **Technology Evolution**: Potential tech stack updates or migrations (e.g., "Migrate to GraphQL from REST for better mobile performance")
-  - **Scaling Roadmap**: How the architecture will evolve with growth
+  - **Scaling Roadmap**: How the architecture will evolve with growth (e.g., "Move to microservices architecture when reaching 100,000+ daily active users")
+  - **Technical Debt**: Identified areas for future refactoring (e.g., "Replace monolithic auth system with dedicated identity service")

 usage_note: |
   This prompt is designed for autonomous injection into LLM conversations.
 Simply paste the entire